Part 1: Matty... What Even Is a Topre Keyboard?

 -

-NiZ / Plum – Chinese-made “Topre-style” boards with real EC feel, but different construction.
-Not quite as satisfying but pretty good.
+NiZ / Plum – Chinese-made “Topre-style” boards with EC feel.

 -

-Topre Corporation: Makes the switches and most of the boards
+Topre Corporation: Makes the switches and many boards

 -